Who Let the Dogs of the Dow Out? A Year-Over-Year Comparison

 The biggest challenge with the Dogs of the Dow strategy is that it limits its universe to a highly restrictive group of stocks — the 30 stocks comprising the Dow.
 These are large, well-known companies with long histories of profitability.
 Investors looking at high-yield stocks should always ensure that the company can continue to pay its dividend.

-There are two deletions and two additions to the list of companies that currently pass the Dogs of the Dow screen compared to the end of 2021.
-Merck & Co.
-Inc. (MRK) no longer passes the screen in 2022 and has been replaced by JPMorgan Chase & Co.
-(JPM), the largest U.S. bank by assets.
+There are two deletions and two additions to the list of companies that currently pass the Dogs of the Dow screen compared to the end of 2023.
+Intel no longer passes the screen in 2023 and has been replaced by Johnson & Johnson (JNJ), one of the largest pharmaceutical companies in the world.
 In addition, Coca-Cola Co.
-(KO) no longer passes and has been replaced by Cisco Systems Inc. (CSCO).
+(KO) now passes the screen and has replaced JP Morgan Chase & Co.
+(JPM).

-While there were two changes in the passing company composition of the Dogs of the Dow when comparing 2021 to 2022, removing the companies that do not appear on both lists yields a similar result: The average yield increased from 4.1% to 4.9% and the total indicated annual dividends from the eight companies rose from $34.26 to $35.55.
+Evaluating the passing company composition of the Dogs of the Dow when comparing 2022 to 2023 yields a similar result: The average yield remains at 4.5%, and the total indicated annual dividends from the 10 companies rose from $41.07 per share to $43.22 per share.

 Table 2.
-Companies Currently Passing Dogs of the Dow on 12/31/2022: 10 Highest Yielders and Low Priced 5 Screen (Ranked by Stock Price, Low to High)
+Companies Passing Dogs of the Dow on 12/29/2023: 10 Highest Yielders and Low Priced 5 Screen (Ranked by Stock Price, Low to High)